epfldata/sc-public/doc/MSP-QQ.md

 dsl"$sum * 2"
 ```

-In this second version, \emph{no loop} is generated, as the loop is executed during code generation (we can say it is partially-evaluated).
+In this second version, _no loop_ is generated, as the loop is executed during code generation (we can say it is partially-evaluated).

 ## Remarks